mcmire/personal-content--writings/posts/my-thoughts-on-ai.md

 #### Salesforce

+##### On agents

 > According to Futurum research, AI adoption could contribute an additional $4 trillion to the global economy by 2028, with agent-based systems accounting for a significant share of this growth due to their ability to execute complex tasks autonomously.
 Enterprises that prioritize AI investment today are poised to capture these gains, with faster ROI, reduced operational costs, and improved customer satisfaction as immediate benefits.
 > — Salesforce Futurum report on Agentforce [^salesforce-futurum]

-#### Peter Kyle
+#### Peter Kyle (Secretary of State for Science, Innovation, and Technology, UK)

+##### On the urgency of embracing AI (or be left behind)

 > AI capabilities are developing at an extraordinary pace.
 If this continues, artificial intelligence (AI) could be the government’s single biggest lever to deliver its [five missions](https://www.gov.uk/missions), especially the goal of kickstarting broad-based economic growth.
 It is hard to imagine how we will meet the ambition for highest sustained growth in the G7 - and the countless quality-of-life benefits that flow from that - without embracing the opportunities of AI. …
 >
 > No one can say with certainty what AI will look like a decade from now.
 My judgement is that experts, on balance, expect rapid progress to continue.
 The risks from underinvesting and underpreparing, though, seem much greater than the risks from the opposite.
 Even if AI progress slows, we will see large benefits from deploying today’s frontier capabilities and investing in our infrastructure and talent base.
 >
-> — from "AI Opportunities Action Plan", by Peter Kyle, Secretary of State for Science, Innovation, and Technology, UK
+> [^ai-action-plan]

 #### Sam Altman

+##### On the imminence of building powerful AI

-> We are now confident we know how to build AGI as we have traditionally understood it.
+> We are now confident we know how to build AGI as we have traditionally understood it. [^altman-reflections]

-> — Sam Altman (January 6, 2025) [^altman-reflections]
+> We are past the event horizon; the takeoff has started.
+Humanity is close to building digital superintelligence … [^altman-untitled]

+> Intelligence too cheap to meter is well within grasp. … [^altman-gentle-singularity]

+##### On the impact of AI on society / On unlocking a better future with AI

 > AI will be the most powerful tool for expanding human capability and potential that anyone has ever seen.
 Demand for this tool will be essentially uncapped, and people will do incredible things with it.
-The world deserves huge amounts of AI and we must figure out how to make it happen.
+The world deserves huge amounts of AI and we must figure out how to make it happen. [^altman-untitled]
-> — Sam Altman (April 11, 2026) [^altman-untitled]

-> We are past the event horizon; the takeoff has started.
-Humanity is close to building digital superintelligence …
->
+##### On unlocking a better future with AI

 > AI will contribute to the world in many ways, but the gains to quality of life from AI driving faster scientific progress and increased productivity will be enormous …
 >
 > In the 2030s, intelligence and energy—ideas, and the ability to make ideas happen—are going to become wildly abundant.
 These two have been the fundamental limiters on human progress for a long time; with abundant intelligence and energy (and good governance), we can theoretically have anything else. …